MicrosoftDocs/azure-video-indexer/azure-video-indexer/audio-effects-detection.md

 ## Limitations and assumptions

-* The audio effects are detected when present in non-speech segments only.
+* The audio effects are detected when present in nonspeech segments only.
-* The model is optimized for cases where there is no loud background music.
+* The model is optimized for cases where there's no loud background music.
 * Low quality audio may impact the detection results.
-* Minimal non-speech section duration is 2 seconds.
+* Minimal nonspeech section duration is 2 seconds.
 * Music that is characterized with repetitive and/or linearly scanned frequency can be mistakenly classified as Alarm or siren.
-* The model is currently optimized for natural and non-synthetic gunshot and explosions sounds.
+* The model is currently optimized for natural and nonsynthetic gunshot and explosions sounds.
 * Door knocks and door slams can sometimes be mistakenly labeled as gunshot and explosions.
 * Prolonged shouting and human physical effort sounds can sometimes be mistakenly detected.
 * Group of people laughing can sometime be classified as both Laughter and Crowd reactions.